hyosung11/Launch-School/Courses/JS101/Lesson-5-Advanced-JavaScript-Collections/notes.md

 [ 'a', 'e', 'i', 'o', 'u' ]
 ```

 Often, though, we don't want to sort arrays in-place.
-We can c*reate a copy of the array* using `slice` and call the `sort` method on the copy *to avoid mutation* of the original array:
+We can *create a copy of the array* using `slice` and call the `sort` method on the copy *to avoid mutation* of the original array:

 ```js
 > let vowels = ['u', 'i', 'a', 'e', 'o']